 - Land new customers

-- Expand adoption of new product or existing features
+- Expand adoption of a new product or existing features

 - Retain existing customers